ElegantEngineeringTech/laravel-media/README.md

 }
 ```

-#### Registering your media conversions
+#### Registering Media Conversions

-This package provides common jobs for your conversions to make your life easier:
+This package provides common jobs for your conversions to simplify your work:

--   `VideoPosterConversionJob` will extract a poster using `pbmedia/laravel-ffmpeg`.
+-   `VideoPosterConversionJob`: This job extracts a poster using `pbmedia/laravel-ffmpeg`.
--   `OptimizedVideoConversionJob` will optimize, resize or convert any video using `pbmedia/laravel-ffmpeg`.
+-   `OptimizedVideoConversionJob`: This job optimizes, resizes, or converts any video using `pbmedia/laravel-ffmpeg`.
--   `OptimizedImageConversionJob` will optimize, resize or convert any image using `spatie/image`.
+-   `OptimizedImageConversionJob`: This job optimizes, resizes, or converts any image using `spatie/image`.
--   `ResponsiveImagesConversionsPreset` will create a set of optimized images of differents sizes
+-   `ResponsiveImagesConversionsPreset`: This preset creates a set of optimized images of different sizes.
--   `ResponsiveVideosConversionsPreset` will create a set of optimized videos of differents sizes
+-   `ResponsiveVideosConversionsPreset`: This preset creates a set of optimized videos of different sizes.

 ```php
 namespace App\Models;